Read the latest information on Brexit and learn how certain events and outcomes could affect your trading before it happens.

 Since the 2016 vote, negotiations have been taking place between the UK and the other EU countries.
 Those discussions centred on the divorce deal, which sets out exactly how the UK leaves – not what will happen afterwards.
 This deal is known as the withdrawal agreement.

-The EU and UK have agreed a further flexible extension to Brexit until 31 October to give Parliament time to consider alternative options.
+The EU and UK have agreed a further flexible extension to Brexit until 31 October 2019

 - UK could renegotiate a new Brexit deal with the EU.

 - Cancel Brexit.

 - Leave the EU on PM Theresa May’s deal.